-Under no circumstances should parents attempt to communicate with their gymnast or their coach from the Lobby or Mezzanine.
+Under no circumstances should parents attempt to communicate with or coach their gymnast from the Lobby or Mezzanine.
 This is dangerous to the gymnast and other gymnasts on the floor.
 If you need to speak with your gymnast, please text your gymnast's coach and they will respond when possible.
 If communication between parent and gymnast becomes an issue during practice, the individual parent will be restricted from viewing practice.